glotzerlab/fedorov/README.rst

 - Documentation link: Website link to be added

-You can also build the documentation yourself with sphinx:
+You can also build the documentation with sphinx:

 You can install sphinx using conda: